When I was 23, I took LSD for the first time. I have never taken it again since, just never had the desire; there was nothing more to learn.

 Her room was only about 70 square feet, but it was a safe cocoon for us, as we were at the height of the acid’s effect.
 I couldn’t touch her, because her skin suddenly seemed too strange, so she lay on her bed, and I sat on the floor leaning against the bed, staring at a the white painted, cinder-block room wall. .
 We talked, we lapsed into periods of silence, we laughed….I don’t remember much of our interaction from that point on.
 But as I sat on her floor, staring at the brick in front of me, the universe decided to give me a gift – a vision, that would change my life.

 We were silent for a time, and as I stared vacantly the wall began to dissolve, suddenly and imperceptibly fading then ballooning outwards into a wide African savannah.
 A thin line of distant blue hills lay on the horizon.
-There were few stunted trees but all was spreading grassland, rolling out in all directions.
-It was as real as any reality I’d ever experienced.
+There were few stunted trees but all was spreading grassland, rolling out in every direction.
+It was as vivid as any reality I’d ever experienced.
 It had no dream-like quality, I was there; or at least my awareness was.

 The sun pressed down on my body from overhead, with palpable weight, and felt hot on my skin.
 My perspective was not far above ground height and as I looked out over the slowly swaying bronzed grass, I saw animals grazing in the distance, their bodies distorting and shimmering in the rising heat.
 Dust tickled my nose.
 I could smell dirt.
 But there were no thoughts.
 No words.
 The chattering of internal dialogue was gone; there was only the sounds of the environment, breeze, rustling grass, distant hooves.
 All I was, was sensations.
 The world poured in through eyes, nose, skin, ears, but though I was receiving it all, I had no identity.
 There was no thought of a me.